The Rice Sprout Song: Synopsis

 The Rice Sprout Song depicts the absurd nature of the land reform movement of the Communist regime, as well as highlight the horrors and suffering it caused a southern agrarian village in early 1950s China.
 The communist revolution, followed by the land reforms, was meant to "liberate" the peasants of the village, but contrary to their hopes, the lives of the peasants did not change in the manner they expected.
 The characters of Chang's story face the perils of famine but also the suffering and frustration that ensues from the gradual deterioration of their civility, humanity and most of all their traditional family values.
 That is catalyzed by their hunger and the constant presence of the political forces, and the pressures involved with appeasing them.
 “In the novel, when the peasants in the village can no longer put up with pressure from local leaders to produce grain, they riot.
 The local people's militia intervenes, massacring them and further tightening their control in the village.
 At the end of the novel, the survivors are forced to parade and take part in New Year's celebrations.”

-The story focuses on the life of a middle-aged couple the T'an's, who have a young daughter named Beckon.
+The story focuses on the life of a middle-aged couple, the T'ans, who have a young daughter named Beckon.
 Both male protagonist Gold Root and female protagonist Moon scent's have each other's best interest as their first priority, they constantly sacrifice themselves for the welfare of their family, yet Moon Scent has the stronger resolve in making harsh decisions of denying their other relatives to ensure the durability of the food rations.
 The issue of the famine and the pressures that it subjects them to, forces them to make hard decisions that challenge their deeply intimate relationship, drawing a painful wedge between them progressively over the course of the novel, as the circumstances of the famine grew dire, also rupturing their relationship with their extended family; Big Aunt, Big Uncle, and Sister-in-Law Gold Have Got.